 I simmered everything over medium heat while making dinner, giving it a stir on occasion and breaking up the peaches with my spatula with every turn.
 Once the peaches were totally tender and the onions were translucent, I used an immersion blender to puree the sauce smooth.

-I canned the sauce in some of the barbecue sauce bottles I got from Fillmore Container, though you could just as easily use 12 ounce jelly jars.
+I canned the sauce in some of the barbecue sauce bottles I got from Fillmore Container, though you could just as easily use whatever canning jar you have to hand (the processing time remains the same for pints or smaller.
+If you move to a quart, increase the processing time by five minutes).
 I look forward to opening one up in a couple months, when it’s had time to mellow even more.

 Oh, and in case you missed my post yesterday, this hot sauce was made with peaches from the folks at the Washington State Fruit Commission.
 I made this Gingery Peach Butter with the other half of the peaches.
 Nectarine recipes are still to come.